23 Ways To Relieve Morning Sickness - Baby Chick

 10. Keep Yourself Hydrated

-Aim to drink about a quart and a half (48 oz) daily.
-Keeping bottles or pitchers on hand throughout your home is smart because they serve as a reminder and provide relief.
 If you’ve been vomiting frequently, try a sports drink that contains glucose, salt, and potassium to help replace lost electrolytes.
 I just want to remind you to drink plenty of fluids throughout the day, as staying hydrated is crucial during pregnancy.

-11. Try Mainly Drinking Between Meals
+11. Drink Between Meals

-23 Ways To Relieve Morning Sickness and Feel Better Fast
+23 Ways To Relieve Morning Sickness

 You don’t want to drink so much that your stomach feels full.
 A good strategy is to sip fluids throughout the day.
 If sipping isn’t going well, try using a straw.